abenbachir/MediumEditor/README.md

 How it works :

 1. Send the link from frontend to backend
-2. Use Essence to extract metadata
+2. Use Essence to extract metadata :
 3. Parse essence metadata and build HTML/json/xml
 4. Return the informations (background-image, caption, width, height, or HTML )

-I will add more tutorials to explain in more details how to use some frameworks as symfony, laravel or django to implement the backend side.
+If you use this bundle [EmbedBundle](https://github.com/abenbachir/EmbedBundle) you will have the steps 2,3,4 done.

 # Contribution
-You are welcome to contribute on this project :).
+Your contribution are welcome :).